-This ECDM Plan was approved by Town Council on February 10, 2020.
+This ECDM Plan was approved by Town Council on xx date.
 Adoption of the ECDM Plan does not commit Council or the Town to the initiatives proposed.
 All initiatives will come to Council as either part of annual budget deliberations or as a specific request.